 Recovery

-The 12 Steps and the Non-Believer
+The 12 Step Program and the Non-Believer

 Recovery

-The Priceless Magic of Sponsorship
+The Priceless Magic of an AA Sponsor

 In most 12-step fellowships, we hear the word “sponsor” thrown around quite a bit.
 To the uninitiated, the role of this elusive person is hazy at best.
 Of course, it brings to mind lucrative deals with athletic brands, or Little League teams brought to you...